Broadway–City Hall station

 Broadway–City Hall is an underground station on the Canada Line of Metro Vancouver's SkyTrain rapid transit system.
 The station is located at the intersection of West Broadway and Cambie Street in Vancouver, British Columbia and is within walking distance of Vancouver City Hall, City Square Shopping Centre, Vancouver General Hospital and related facilities, as well as the surrounding Fairview and Mount Pleasant neighbourhoods.

 History

-Broadway–City Hall station was built in 2009 and opened along with the rest of the Canada Line.
+Broadway–City Hall station was opened in 2009, along with the rest of the Canada Line.
 The station features large double-height ceilings over the platform area and was designed by the architecture firm VIA Architecture.

 In 2018, it was confirmed that the Millennium Line would be extended from its current terminus at VCC–Clark station west to Arbutus Street, with a potential future terminus at the University of British Columbia.
 When completed, Broadway–City Hall station will become a transfer point on the Broadway extension as the station was designed with a "knock-out" panel on the mezzanine level to provide a connection to the Millennium Line platforms under Broadway.
-Originally scheduled to open in 2025, the opening of the new platforms has been pushed back twice; as of May 2024, it is scheduled to open in late 2027.
+Originally scheduled to open in 2025, the opening of the new platforms has been pushed back twice and, as of May 2024, it is scheduled to open in late 2027.